w3c/wot/plugfest/datamodels-ws.md

 This example has no events.

 I have kept things simple for now and would expect this to evolve incrementally as we tackle more complex use cases.
 When a property requires more than the name of a core data type, the idea would be to use a JSON object (associative array) whose properties provide further information, e.g. {“type”:”float”, “min”:0.0, “max”:1.0}.

-Further work is needed on actions.
-If an action takes a single value, this could be expressed directly.
-Otherwise a JSON object is needed for the named arguments to pass to the action.
-We could reserve the name "returns" to model the data asynchromously returned from an action, but we might want to use a name like "@returns" to avoid the possibility of name clashes with the names of arguments passed to the action.